Competitor review page

 Why compare TweetDelete with a local app?

 Because the comparison is really about risk model.
-Local cleanup avoids remote token storage and third-party archive handling.
+Local cleanup avoids remote token storage and third-party file handling.

 Explore Related Cleanup Paths